 The chat name uses the record name or the participants’ name, depending on the configuration that your administrator has set up.
 To set the chat name as the record name, you can ask your administrator to turn on the Auto-name chats setting.
 You can modify the chat name.
-Provide a meaningful name to the chat so that you can identify the chat even on Teams, and so that your collaborators on Teams can also easily identify chats that are associated with Dynamics 365 records.
+Provide a meaningful name to the chat so that you can identify the chat, even on Teams.
+The name also helps your collaborators on Teams to easily identify chats that are associated with Dynamics 365 records.

 To convert an existing group chat into a connected chat, select a chat from the All recents section.
 Select the More Commands ellipsis (…), and then select Connect chats to record.

 (Optional) You can add more participants to the chat directly from the chat control by selecting the View and add participants.

 Connect or disconnect an existing chat from a record